Kaiser-Yang/blink-cmp-git/README.md

         local commit = commits[i]
         items[i] = {
-            -- label is what to show in the completion menu -- the fist 7 characters of the hash and the subject of the commit label =
+            -- label is what to show in the completion menu -- the first 7 characters of the hash and the subject of the commit label =
                 commit:match('commit ([^\n]*)'):sub(1, 7)
                 ..